Payment and installment plans continue to gain popularity, and for good reason.

 Conclusion

-In this article, we’ve looked at different types of payment plan, what Stripe offers in this arena, and why offering payment plans to customers can mean your product is more accessible to a wider audience and the barriers to purchase are reduced when compared to full up front payment.
+In this article, we’ve examined different types of payment plans, what Stripe offers in this arena, and why offering payment plans to customers can make your product more accessible to a wider audience and reduce the barriers to purchase compared to full upfront payment.

-As well as the positives, we’ve looked at some cautions and restrictions to bear in mind when weighing up whether payment plans are suitable for you and your customers.
+In addition to the positives, we’ve considered some cautions and restrictions to consider when deciding whether payment plans are suitable for you and your customers.

-We took a look at a Checkout Page customer’s setup that’s working brilliantly for them, showcasing the payment plan option in conjunction with other features.
+We took a look at a Checkout Page customer’s setup that’s working brilliantly, showcasing the payment plan option in conjunction with other features.

-If you'd like to get started selling a product using our payment plan feature, why not make life easy and start with one of our payment plan templates.
+If you'd like to start selling a product using our payment plan feature, why not make life easy and start with one of our templates.